 The winds around Hope are the most unpredictable, and departing from Garfield Bay is challenging because it faces south into the prevailing winds.

 Resources for lake sailors:

 - The Sandpoint Sailing Association website includes information about sailing, plus a calendar of regattas and events.
 This group races most Thursday nights and Saturday mornings in summer and always welcomes newcomers.
-Windbag Marina is the only place on the lake besides Bayview where a sailor might find replacement gear a modest collection of lines and hardware is for sale in a small shack on the dock.
+Most sailing association events sail out of the Windbag Marina at Sandpoint City Beach.

 - Learn to sail.
 The City of Sandpoint provides beginning and advanced sailing classes, with small craft sailing out of the Windbag Marina.
 Details available at the Sandpoint Recreation Department.